 Organization is important for any role, but especially for one that may involve a lot of steps and other team members.
 Asking them about their workflow helps you understand how well they can manage their work, and whether they’d be able to easily adapt to current processes and procedures practiced at your company.

-What do you think makes a [insert technical position] successful?
+5. What do you think makes a [Insert Technical Position] Successful?

 A successful tech candidate possesses many varied skills, experiences, and abilities.
 Asking each interviewee this question will shed insight on what they value most in their role and where they are most likely to succeed.
 Their list should include extensive and current technical knowledge, as well as the soft skills, citing good team communication, organizational skills, and the ability to adapt quickly to change and new challenges.
 Either way, you’ll get a good idea of what they’ll be like to work with, and whether they’d be a good fit on your team.

-Hiring tech candidates is time-consuming hard work, which is why we offer impactful and high value staffing solutions to companies.
+Hiring tech candidates is time-consuming hard work, which is why we offer impactful and high-value staffing solutions to companies.
 We put the right person on the right job, so you can move forward with your projects and get the job done.
-Contact us today to see how we can help you find the best person for your needs.